 Asylum seekers are obliged to submit medical findings and expert opinions, if those help to assess the presence of a mental disorder or other special needs (§ 2 Abs.
 1 GVG-B).
+(See Use of medical reports).

 Since September 2018, hospitals have the obligation to inform the BFA of the upcoming release of a foreigner against whom a deportation procedure is pending.
 This is not mandatory but happens upon requests of the BFA.
 However, once such a request has been issued, hospitals are obliged to keep the BFA updated of relevant developments (e.g. if there a change in the release date for example).
 The police may further also be informed on the matter by the BFA upon explicit request.
-464
+In practice, there are no reports by hospitals that the police or BFA have issued such information requests.